+Date school Is school If so, list year Is school If so, list the School at Full

+will leave working with expansion will working with proposed Capacity at

+current co- NYCDOE to occur.
+NYCDOE to space and Site

+location expand into move to year planned

+current separate for move

+space? space?

-Date school ls school lf so, list ls school lf so, list the School at will leave working with year working with proposed Full Capacity current co- NYCDOE to expansion NYCDOE to space and at Site location expand into will occur. move to year planned current separate for move space? space?
-Site 1 N/A No No Yes m1d.
-Upload a current Certificate of Occupancy (COO) and the annual Fire Inspection Report for school site 1 if located in private space in NYC or located outside of NYC .
+Site 1 N/A No No Yes

+IF LOCATED IN PRIVATE SPACE IN NYC OR IN DISTRICTS OUTSIDE NYC m1d.
+Upload a current Certificate of Occupancy (COO) and the annual Fire Inspection Report for school site 1 if located in private space in NYC or located outside of NYC.